gonzaloliedo/LeetCode_Soluciones/README.md

 # LeetCode Python Solutions

 Welcome to my Python solutions repository for LeetCode problems.
 I've made some enhancements to improve the organization and understanding of the solutions.
-Now, all programs are located within the `solutions` folder, with each program having its own folder named after it.
+Now, all programs are located within folders, with each program having its own folder named after it.
 Inside each program folder, you'll find a `README.md` file providing a detailed description of the solution and its approach.

 ## Repository Structure